 - Grated Parmesan cheese, chopped fresh parsley (optional)

-Season chicken breasts with the Italian seasoning, salt and pepper.
-(Do not rinse raw poultry or meat.)
+- Season chicken breasts with the Italian seasoning, salt and pepper.
 Add to the pan and sear for 4 minutes on each side, until golden brown.
-Wash hands with soap and water.

 If you want to add a veggie to this, you could either do some sliced mushrooms (sauté them with the onions) or add in some green peas at the end to get them warmed through.

-We serve this over steamed brown rice, but you could also serve it with cauliflower rice, pasta or quinoa.
+We serve this over steamed brown rice, but you could also serve it with cauliflower rice, polenta, mashed potatoes, pasta or quinoa.
 You just want something that will soak up some of that yummy sauce!